Azure/azure-powershell/src/DevCenter/DevCenterData.AutoRest/README.md

       subject: ^(.*)(EnvironmentCatalog)(.*)$
     set:
       subject: Catalog
+# Matches any subject that is not strictly "DevBox" or "Environment" (eg. still includes DevBoxAction)
   - where:
       subject: ^(?!DevBox$|Environment$).*
       parameter-name: UserId
     set:
       default:
         script: '"me"'
+# Matches cmdlets with exact subject DevBox or Environment, but not with verb Get
   - where:
       verb: ^(?!Get$)
       subject: ^(DevBox|Environment)$